NavyaZaveri/jumpDB/README.md

 ### Design & Implementation

-Th design is essentially a simplified version of [levelDB](https://en.wikipedia.org/wiki/LevelDB).
+The design is essentially a simplified version of [levelDB](https://en.wikipedia.org/wiki/LevelDB).

 Every write is initially inserted into an in-memory data structure (typically called "memtable") -- in this case,  a red-black tree.